canvasxyz/teekit/README.md

-@teekit/tunnel implements protocols for remotely-attested HTTPS and WSS channels, which web pages can use to establish secure connections that verifiably terminate inside trusted execution environments (currently Intel TDX/SGX).
-This makes it possible to create applications that interact with a TEE trustlessly, especially if applications are pinned on IPFS or other immutable hosting services.
+@teekit/tunnel implements protocols for remotely-attested HTTPS and WSS channels, which web pages can use to establish secure connections that verifiably terminate inside trusted execution environments.
+This makes it possible to create applications that interact with a TEE trustlessly, especially if clients are pinned on IPFS or other immutable hosting services.
 This also allows TEE developers to use public certificate authorities like Let's Encrypt, without custom configuration.

 ## Components